CIS565-Fall-2022/Project2-Stream-Compaction/INSTRUCTION.md

 conditions.
 Instead, create two device arrays.
 Swap them at each iteration: read from A and write to B, read from B and write to A, and so on.

-Beware of errors in Example 39-1 in the book; both the pseudocode and the CUDA code in the online version of Chapter 39 are known to have a few small errors (in superscripting, missing braces, bad indentation, etc.)
+Beware of errors in Example 39-1 in the chapter; both the pseudocode and the CUDA code in the online version of Chapter 39 are known to have a few small errors (in superscripting, missing braces, bad indentation, etc.)